 UConn student rentals in homes in the Town of Mansfield are located in traditional neighborhoods.
 Residents are school teachers, firemen, current and retired university faculty & staff, senior citizens, and families with children.
 Most are permanent residents who work during the daytime.
 The neighborhoods are quiet.
-Be respectful and know your neighbors.

 Know the laws as they pertain to alcohol, noise, town ordinances, etc…

-Remember: Talking to your neighbors when you have a party is a great idea, but it doesn’t mean that you should have a party every weekend and expect them to be OK with it.
+- Be respectful of your neighbors.
+As a new member of a community, it’s typically recommended to get to know your neighbors.
+Talking to your neighbors when you have a party is a great idea, but it doesn’t mean that you should have a party every weekend and expect them to be OK with it.
 It depends on your community, but you should probably maintain healthy contact with your neighbors to make sure everyone can live comfortably.

 - Know and follow your lease regulations.

 - Be considerate and aware; noise can increase quickly at a party, so walk outside your apartment and or house periodically to get a feel for the noise level and how it may be impacting your neighbors.

 Designate sober hosts of legal age.

 - Have multiple sober hosts that monitor how the party is progressing,

 - The hosts need to stay sober (no alcohol consumed) and are responsible for keeping control of the party.
 Act responsibly

 - Make sure your guests know you a host, set yourself apart from the rest, and earn the respect and recognition of your assignment for the night.